websockets/ws/README.md

 ### How to detect and close broken connections?

-Sometimes the link between the server and the client can be interrupted in a way that keeps both the server and the client unaware of the broken state of the connection (e.g. when pulling the cord).
+Sometimes, the link between the server and the client can be interrupted in a way that keeps both the server and the client unaware of the broken state of the connection (e.g. when pulling the cord).

-In these cases ping messages can be used as a means to verify that the remote endpoint is still responsive.
+In these cases, ping messages can be used as a means to verify that the remote endpoint is still responsive.

 ```js